Books for Children Conceived through Embryo Donation

 Ready-made Sweetie by Whitney Williams (Ages 3-8 years old) – A fun book to help children understand the basic ideas of embryo donation/adoption with a designated section families can use to share the details of their own journey.
 Sure to be a forever keepsake; inspirational Bible verses included.

 Families Come In Many Forms by Bella Mei Wong – Along the way Alex meets his friends’ families – traditional, adopted, divorced, blended, IVF, same sex and others.
 These family forms are not presented as “different”, but are treated as a normal part of today’s world.
+This book can be used to start conversations about families and “to help normalize ‘alternative’ family forms.

 The Chicken Who Couldn’t Lay Eggs by Taylor Brandon – This true story based illustrated book explains the path of infertility to motherhood.
 A fun way to engage adults and children into the discussion of the origin of their lives.